-FCA says the factory would also be used to build SUVs set to roll off the line by the end of 2020 and the next-gen Grand Cherokee arriving in the first half of 2021.
-The plant conversion is expected to add 3,850 jobs., as well as offering the "flexibility" for pure-electric versions of those vehicles down the road.
+FCA says the factory would also be used to build plug-in hybrid variants, as well as offering the "flexibility" for pure-electric versions of those vehicles down the road.
 Construction on the plant is intended to begin by the end of the second quarter of this year, with the first three-row

 Tuesday's announcement also included details on production of two other new Jeep models.
 FCA will retool its Warren Truck plant to build the Jeep Wagoneer and Grand Wagoneer, "as well as their electrified counterparts," from early 2021.
 Those models were officially confirmed way back in 2017.
 That alone is expected to add 1,400 jobs, FCA said.
 The factory will also continue to build the Ram 1500 Classic -- also known as the outgoing

 FCA says that the factory announcements reflect its deliberate pivot from small cars to the far more popular -- and more profitable -- Jeep and Ram brands.